Gowdy Opens Investigation Into DOJ's Exoneration of Hillary Clinton, 2016 Decisions Katie Pavlich Posted: Oct 24, 2017

 The Committees will investigate the following:

--FBI's decision to publicly announce the investigation into Secretary Clinton's handling of classified information but not to publicly announce the investigation into campaign associates of then-candidate Donald Trump;
+-FBI's decision to publicly announce the investigation into Secretary Clinton's handling of classified information but not to publicly announce the investigation into campaign associates of then-candidate Donald Trump;"The Committees will review these decisions and others to better understand the reasoning behind how certain conclusions were drawn.
+Congress has a constitutional duty to preserve the integrity of our justice system by ensuring transparency and accountability of actions taken," the statement continues.

 -FBI's decision to notify Congress by formal letter of the status of the investigation both in October and November of 2016;